-Group case presentation.
-Over the course of the semester, you will work in randomly assigned groups to research and compose a case presentation on an organization of your choosing.
+Group Essay.
+Over the course of the semester, you will work in randomly assigned groups (of 6-7 students) to research and write an essay concerning an ethical issue facing contemporary organizations.
 More details will be provided in-class.
+To help you prepare, time will occasionally be provided near the end of class during which you can meet with your group members.
 All group members will receive the same grade.
 However, if it becomes clear to the instructor that there is a group member (or members) who has not contributed, he or she (or they) may be given a separate, lower grade.